Ysgol Gyfun Gymunedol Penweddig

 Ysgol Gyfun Gymunedol Penweddig (Penweddig Community Comprehensive School in English) is a Welsh-language, community comprehensive school situated in Llanbadarn Fawr, Aberystwyth, Wales.
 The school was established in 1973.
 The school was the first Welsh language secondary school in Ceredigion and is named after the cantref of Penweddig, the northern part of the Kingdom of Ceredigion, between the rivers Dyfi and Ystwyth.

-The school had 608 pupils on roll in 2020.
-During the last Estyn school inspection, it was reported that Welsh is spoken at home by 69% of pupils, with all pupils being able to speak Welsh fluently.
+The school had 598 pupils on roll in 2024.
+In 2017, it was reported that Welsh was spoken at home by 69% of pupils, with all pupils being able to speak Welsh fluently.
+In 2024, 60.4% of statutory school age pupils spoke Welsh at home.

 The school's building is owned by a private company who lease it to the school.

 When the school was started in the mid-70s the school was housed in Ffordd Dewi, Aberystwyth.
 In October 2001, following a lengthy consultation with parents, staff and pupils, the school moved to its current home in Llanbadarn Road.

-The current Headteacher is Dr. Rhodri Thomas who joined the school in 2020 from Ysgol Gyfun Glantaf in Cardiff.
-Dr. Thomas replaced Mr. Gwenallt Llwyd Ifan who retired in 2018.
+The current headteacher is Mr Clive Williams.